kailash-manasarovar/statement/docs/timeline/2023/august.md

-## France
+## France, Lourdes & Cauterets

-- I'm spending the rest of the summer in France, right up to the end of August.
+- I spend the rest of the summer in France, right up to the end of August.
-- I have spent one week in Lourdes already before I head up to Cauterets.
+- I spend one week in Lourdes before heading up to Cauterets.
+- Teachers and staff at the conservatory have decided my fate in the meantime, and it will be continued online harassment leading up to another "arrest" scare just before I leave France to come home.
+- I guess the intention is that I don't come back to my studies at the conservatory, as before, leaving me isolated and open to acute drugging and major sex crimes in my apartment.
+- I'm unaware of the specifics of the evil in the background; although I can feel it very strongly.
-- The online activity intensifies and I'm starting to realize people are watching me continuously online.
+- The online activity intensifies and I realize people are watching me continuously online.
+- I'm still obsessed with the trumpet teacher and think about him constantly.
-- I connect with an old friend on Facebook, Matthew Copeland, and tell him I believe I have an audience on Twitter so I'm DJ'ing to them.
+- I connect with an old friend on Facebook, Matthew Copeland.
+- I tell him I believe I have an audience on Twitter so I'm DJ'ing to them using the #MaSelecta hashtag.
 - I tell him it's the chirps of the century.

 ![maff](../../content/messages/mc-1.png)